Capybaralifestyle/moonshot-poc/README.md

-# Moonshot POC v5
+# Moonshot Alpha v0.1

-Moonshot POC is a modular, multi‑agent framework for planning and estimating complex software projects.
-It combines conversational large‑language‑model prompts with conventional machine‑learning techniques to produce actionable plans, schedules, cost estimates and more.
-Version 5 extends the original proof‑of‑concept with a data‑driven estimator, exploratory data analysis tools, domain‑specific calibration, outlier detection and prediction intervals.
+Moonshot Alpha is a modular, multi‑agent framework for **planning and estimating complex software projects**.
+It combines conversational Large Language Model (LLM) prompts with conventional machine‑learning techniques to produce actionable **architectural plans**, **project timelines**, **cost estimates**, **security recommendations**, and more.
+Version 0.1 (Alpha) extends the original proof‑of‑concept with a **data‑driven estimator**, exploratory data analysis tools, a simple SaaS web interface, and optional **Supabase persistence with Google authentication**.
+The goal of this release is to provide a ready‑to‑run reference implementation that can be run locally or in Docker for experimentation, prototyping and education.

-## Overview

-Moonshot comprises a set of specialised “agents,” each responsible for a different aspect of project planning.
-These agents run in parallel via the **VerboseOrchestrator**, which collects their JSON responses and optionally exports them to Google Sheets.
-The core LLM‑based agents cover architecture, project management, cost estimation, security, DevOps, performance engineering, data pipelines, UX design and data science.
-A separate **DatasetMLAgent** is entirely non‑LLM and trains regression models on historical datasets (e.g., ISBSG/COSMIC) to predict effort.
-Auxiliary command‑line tools and an API make it easy to operate the system from scripts or the browser, while Docker ensures a reproducible environment.

 ## Features

-- **Multi‑agent orchestration:** Runs nine LLM‑driven agents and one machine‑learning agent to produce a holistic project plan.
+* **Multi‑agent orchestration** – Runs nine LLM‑driven agents and one machine‑learning agent in parallel to produce a holistic project plan.
 Each agent returns structured JSON for easy integration.
-- **Dataset‑driven cost estimation:** `DatasetMLAgent` loads CSV or ARFF datasets containing an `effort` column and evaluates multiple regression algorithms (Random Forest, Extra Trees, Gradient Boosting, Linear Regression).
+* **Data‑driven cost estimation** – `DatasetMLAgent` loads CSV or ARFF datasets containing an `effort` column and evaluates multiple regression algorithms (Random Forest, Extra Trees, Gradient Boosting, Linear Regression).
 It reports RMSE/MAE metrics, highlights top features, computes prediction intervals from residuals and flags potential outliers.
 If a `DOMAIN_COLUMN` is specified, the agent trains separate models for each distinct domain value and reports per‑domain metrics.
-- **Exploratory data analysis (EDA):** `cli_eda.py` prints dataset shape, column types, missing values, descriptive statistics, top numeric correlations, domain distributions and IsolationForest‑based outliers with colourised output.
+* **Exploratory data analysis (EDA)** – `cli_eda.py` prints dataset shape, column types, missing values, descriptive statistics, top numeric correlations, domain distributions and IsolationForest‑based outliers with colourised output.
-- **Cross‑platform CLI:**
-  - `cli.py` reads a project description (PDF or manual input) and runs all agents, displaying colour‑coded logs for each agent.
-The CLI works on Linux, macOS and Windows.
-  - `cli_dataset.py` runs the data‑driven estimator, performing cross‑validated training and presenting metrics, prediction intervals, outliers and domain‑specific summaries.
-- **REST API:** A FastAPI service exposes `/health`, `/agents` and `/run` endpoints so you can integrate the orchestrator into other systems.
-The service shares code with the CLI and uses the same environment variables.
-- **JupyterLab environment:** A preconfigured Jupyter container lets you interactively run the agents and inspect their responses.
-An example notebook (see the documentation in the repo) demonstrates how to log results live and export them to Google Sheets.
+* **Cross‑platform CLI** – Scripts for running all agents on a project description (`cli.py`), invoking the data‑driven estimator (`cli_dataset.py`) and running EDA (`cli_eda.py`).
+These tools print colourised logs to the terminal.
+* **REST API** – A FastAPI service exposes endpoints for health checks, listing agents, running the orchestrator, uploading datasets, running with a specific dataset and (optionally) exporting results to Google Sheets.
+* **SaaS Web UI** – A simple front‑end served from the API at `/ui`.
+Users can upload datasets, select a domain column, provide a project description and run the multi‑agent orchestrator directly from the browser.
+The UI includes Google authentication via Supabase and displays the latest predictions for each user.
+* **Supabase persistence (optional)** – When configured, results are **persisted per user** to a Supabase table after each run.
+Users authenticate using Google OAuth via Supabase; the API verifies their JSON Web Token (JWT) and stores the description, dataset ID, user ID and JSON results in a `project_runs` table.
+A new API endpoint (`/projects/latest`) returns the most recent prediction for each description/dataset combination for the authenticated user.
-- **Dockerised deployment:** The provided `Dockerfile` and `docker-compose.yml` build reproducible images for the CLI/Jupyter and API services.
+* **Dockerised deployment** – A `Dockerfile` and `docker-compose.yml` build reproducible images for the CLI/Jupyter (port 8888) and API services (port 8000).
 No local Python installation is required.
-- **Google Sheets export:** When `SHEETS_EXPORT_ENABLED=true` the orchestrator automatically writes results to a spreadsheet via the credentials specified in `.env`.
-You can override this behaviour per request.
-- **Colourful logging:** Outputs from each agent are printed in distinct colours, making it easy to follow the verbose process.

-- **SaaS Frontend (v6):**  Version 6 adds a simple web front‑end served from the API at `/ui`.
-Users can upload datasets, select a domain column, provide a project description and run the multi‑agent orchestrator directly from the browser.
-Uploaded datasets are stored in memory and assigned unique IDs; runs can be exported to Google Sheets if desired.
-The API now exposes `/datasets` for uploads and listing, and `/projects/run` for orchestrating with a chosen dataset.

 ## Repository Structure

 ```
-moonshot-poc-v6/
+moonshot-poc-main/
 ├── Dockerfile               # Build instructions for the Python environment
 ├── docker-compose.yml       # Defines the Jupyter (8888) and API (8000) services
-├── .env.example             # Template for environment variables
+├── .env.example             # Template for environment variables (including Supabase)
-├── requirements.txt         # Python dependencies, including LLM libs, scikit‑learn and FastAPI
+├── requirements.txt         # Python dependencies, including LLM libs, scikit‑learn, FastAPI and Supabase
 ├── config/
 │   └── cost_config.json     # Input for CostEstimatorAgent (rates, constraints, cloud costs)
+├── data/                    # Placeholder for user datasets (tmpdata is used at runtime)
+├── frontend/
+│   ├── index.html           # Simple SaaS UI served at /ui
+│   └── main.js              # Client‑side logic (dataset upload, run, auth, history)
+├── notebooks/               # Example notebooks (e.g. verbose_demo.ipynb)
 ├── src/
+│   ├── api/
+│   │   └── main.py          # FastAPI app exposing `/health`, `/agents`, `/run`, `/datasets`, `/projects/run`, `/projects/latest`
+│   ├── agents/
+│   │   ├── base_agent.py
+│   │   ├── architect_agent.py
+│   │   ├── project_manager_agent.py
+│   │   ├── cost_estimator_agent.py
+│   │   ├── security_agent.py
+│   │   ├── devops_agent.py
+│   │   ├── performance_agent.py
+│   │   ├── data_agent.py
-│   ├── __init__.py
+│   │   ├── ux_agent.py
-│   ├── config.py            # Configures the LLM (ChatOpenAI) using the MOONSHOT_API_KEY
-│   ├── export_to_sheets.py  # Utility to flatten and send results to Google Sheets
-│   ├── orchestrator.py      # VerboseOrchestrator coordinating all agents
+│   │   ├── data_scientist_agent.py
+│   │   └── dataset_ml_agent.py  # Non‑LLM machine‑learning estimator
 │   ├── cli.py               # Run all agents on a project description (PDF input)
 │   ├── cli_dataset.py       # Invoke the DatasetMLAgent and display metrics
 │   ├── cli_eda.py           # Exploratory data analysis tool for datasets
-│   ├── api/
-│   │   ├── __init__.py
-│   │   └── main.py          # FastAPI app exposing `/health`, `/agents`, `/run`
-│   └── agents/
-│       ├── __init__.py
-│       ├── base_agent.py
-│       ├── architect_agent.py
-│       ├── project_manager_agent.py
-│       ├── cost_estimator_agent.py
-│       ├── security_agent.py
-│       ├── devops_agent.py
-│       ├── performance_agent.py
-│       ├── data_agent.py
-│       ├── ux_agent.py
+│   ├── export_to_sheets.py  # Utility to flatten and send results to Google Sheets
-│       ├── data_scientist_agent.py
+│   ├── orchestrator.py      # VerboseOrchestrator coordinating all agents
-│       └── dataset_ml_agent.py  # Non‑LLM machine‑learning estimator
+│   └── config.py            # Configures the LLM (ChatOpenAI) using the MOONSHOT_API_KEY
-│   ├── frontend/               # HTML/JS assets for the SaaS UI (v6 only)
-│   │   ├── index.html
-│   │   └── main.js
 └── README.md               # You’re reading it
 ```